-Thank you very much for this opportunity to provide comments on the Materials Subcommittee proposal on the Fall 2020 Research Priorities.
+Thank you very much for this opportunity to provide comments on the 2021 Research Priorities Discussion Document.

 The Organic Center is a non-profit organization with the mission of convening credible, evidence-based science on the environmental and health benefits of organic food and farming and communicating findings to the public.
 We are a leading voice in the area of scientific research about organic food and farming, and cover up-to-date studies on sustainable agriculture and health while collaborating with academic and governmental institutions to fill knowledge gaps.